 section 2.3: Breukelen - Muiden

 Of course, the city of Utrecht has a special place in Frisian history.
 From here the Franks converted the Frisians.
 It was the seat of the bishop 'governing' more-or-less the Sticht (present-day province Utrecht) and the present-day provinces Zuid Holland, Noord Holland and Friesland.
-Several monastic orders The city has been sacked by King Radbod in the eighth century AD.
+The city has been sacked by King Radbod in the eighth century AD.